 When a parent, spouse, or friend might need more care that he or she can receive at home, it can be difficult to find guidance from someone knowledgeable, patient, and responsive.
 Fortunately, there are professionals whose job it is to help families find the right solution for a family member who may not be able to care for him- or herself.

 In the District of Columbia, you can reach out to the Aging and Disability Resource Center, which is a free resource.
 Their number is (202) 535-1444.

 Also, check out www.medicare.gov, which might help you decide whether your family member or friend can, realistically, stay at home.

 The DC Long-term care Ombudsman Program cannot provide referrals, but they can provide advice and guidance on locating a good fit for the family member.

-Regardless of how you proceed in locating a facility and even with time restraints, it is important that the potential resident visits the facility.
-This is true even when facing time constraints.
-Otherwise, the facility can appear to be appropriate on admission, but may not be a good fit in the long run.
+Regardless of how you proceed in locating a facility and even with time restraints, the ward needs to visit if possible.
+Otherwise, the facility may appear to be appropriate on admission, but will not be a good fit in the long run.